DSR Report contest

 The contest is intended to students between 5 and 18 years old.
 Students must have the orientation of one teacher.

 Students must create a report about the effects of light pollution (not about the night sky observation), according to the objectives of the contest.
 The report must be original, written in English or Portuguese and produced individually or in group.

 The report can be produced in the form of:

-- article – it could be news, interview or investigative journalism.
+- article – it could be a written description, interview or investigation.
 The text should be illustrated with at least one image (photograph, graph or infographic) and a subtitle with a maximum of 20 words.
 The title should not exceed 10 words and should be followed by a summary of the report with a maximum of 50 words.
 The written text, excluding illustrations, should not exceed 1000 words;

 - photography – can have a maximum of 6 original photos, with a scientific legend and a maximum of 20 words.
 Photos should be in image format (jpeg, bmp, png, tif or gif) with good definition.
 The report must be accompanied by a descriptive text with a maximum of 150 words, explaining how the work was done, and a summary of a maximum of 50 words;